NativeScript/docs-v7/docs/core-concepts/angular-navigation.md

 ![page-router-outlet-lifecycle](../img/navigation/page-router-outlet-lifecycle.png?raw=true)

 You might want to perform some cleanup actions (e.g. unsubscribe from a service to stop updates) when you are navigating forward to a next page.
 If you are using `page-router-outlet` you cannot do that in the `ngOnDestroy()` hook, as this will not be called when you navigate forward.
 What you can do is to inject the `Page` instance inside your component and attach to page navigation events (for example `navigatedFrom`) and do the cleanup there.
 You can check all the available page events [here](https://docs.nativescript.org/ui/ns-ui-widgets/page#page-events).

-### Passing Parameter

-In Angular you can inject `ActivatedRoute` and read route parameters from it.
-Your component will be reused if you do a subsequent navigation to the same route while only changing the params.
-That's why `params` and `data` inside `ActivatedRoute` are observables.
-Using `ActivatedRoute` is covered in [angular route-parameters guide](https://angular.io/api/router/ActivatedRoute).

-As explained in the previous section, with `page-router-outlet` when navigating **back** to an existing page, your component will **not** be re-created.
-However, Angular router will still create a **new instance** of `ActivatedRoute` and put all params in it.
-You cannot get hold of it through injection, as your component is revived from the cache and not constructed anew.

-**The Solution**: In NativeScript you can inject `PageRoute` which has an `activatedRoute: Observable<ActivatedRoute>` field inside it.
-Each time a new `ActivatedRoute` instance is created for this reused component it will be pushed in this observable, so you can still get your params:

-So, instead of:
-{%snippet router-params-activated-route%}

-You do:
-{%snippet router-params-page-route%}

 ### Configuration